Frequently Asked Questions

 What specific data is required when submitting my application?

-Provide the past 3-5 years of historical data on crop rotation, field locations, and current regenerative practice changes in use.
+Provide the past 5 years of historical agricultural land management (ALM) data, including crop rotation, field locations, fertilizer usage, and residue management.

 Do you have a minimum land size prerequisite?